transparentdemocracy/voting-data/readme.md

 ## Local development

-Execute these three steps to get started as a developer (details below):
+Execute these steps to get started as a developer:

+- Install uv (if not already installed): `curl -LsSf https://astral.sh/uv/install.sh | sh`
-- Create virtual environment
+- Create virtual environment and install dependencies: `uv sync`
-- Install requirements
-- Install the project in developer mode
+- Activate the environment: `source .venv/bin/activate`

-This will install the python modules so you can import them in your own projects and install command-line tools (see setup.py, look for td-...).
+This will install the python modules so you can import them in your own projects and install command-line tools (see pyproject.toml, look for td script).

-### Create virtual environment

-Create a virtual environment and install the project in development mode.
-Note: if you're familiar with it you can also use conda or other environment management tools.

-    python -mvenv venv
-    . venv/bin/activate

-Note that you should run `. venv/bin/activate` (or equivalent) whenever you want to work in a new shell.

-### Install requirements
+### Development Dependencies

-    pip install -r requirements.txt
-    pip install setuptools
+To install with development dependencies:

+    uv sync --extra dev

 ### Install the project in developer mode

-    pip install -e .
+The project is automatically installed in development mode when you run `uv sync`.

 ## Testing